trulshj/INFT2002/README.md

 Follow this steps: We have created the file `config.js.example`.
 Create a new file in `server/src/config.js`, and name it `config.js` and copy over all the information from `server/src/config.js.example` to the new file you created: `config.js`.
+Change process.env.MYSQL_PASSWORD = 'secret'; Change 'secret' and add the correct password.
 Do the same procedure in `server/test/config.js`.

 ## Start server